 Mashed Sweet Potatoes with Orange

-Add brown sugar, 2 tbsp of the butter, orange and lemon zest, orange and lemon juice, and salt.
+- Add brown sugar, 2 tablespoon of the butter, orange and lemon zest, orange and lemon juice, and salt.
 Use an electric mixer to beat until light and fluffy.

-Drizzle with remaining 1 tbsp melted butter.
+- Drizzle with remaining 1 tablespoon melted butter.
 Serve.